 Most people do not have to wear a patch over their eye after this surgery, but some do.

-You or your child should have a follow-up appointment with the eye surgeon 1 to 2 weeks after the surgery.
+You or your child should have a follow-up visit with the eye surgeon 1 to 2 weeks after the surgery.

 When to Call the Doctor

-Call the doctor if you or your child has:
+Call your provider if you or your child has:

 - Increased swelling, pain, drainage, or bleeding from the eye